Frequently asked questions

 Why can’t you redevelop the existing hospital on City Road?

-In developing our plans, we assessed a number of options for improving services and facilities for our patients and a major renovation of City Road was considered but was found to be more expensive and disruptive (especially to patients) than building a new facility.
+We assessed a number of options for improving services and facilities for our patients.
+A major renovation of City Road was considered but found to be more expensive and disruptive (especially to patients) than building a new centre.
+Our estimate of costs over the next 60 years shows it would cost less to run a new centre than to maintain the current site.

-Although refurbishments go some way to improving the environment for our patients and staff, they are no substitute for purpose-built facilities that can modernise the patient journey and meet the growing demand for eye health services.
+Although refurbishments go some way to improving the environment for our patients and staff, they are no substitute for purpose-built facilities that modernise the patient journey and meet the growing demand for eye care services.

-Moorfields received detailed feedback from patients, staff and the public relating to the changes and improvements they would like to see in their experience at the City Road Hospital and IoO research facilities.
-This feedback indicated broad support for the proposal to move services from City Road to a new centre.
+Moorfields received detailed feedback from patients, staff and the public relating to the changes and improvements they would like to see in their experience at Moorfields City Road and the UCL Institute of Ophthalmology research facilities.
+This feedback indicated broad support for the proposal to move services to a new centre.

 Why did we choose the site?